Sarika is a subdistrict of Nakhon Nayok province nestled against the jungle covered mountains of Khao Yai National Park.

 There’s also the Royal Hills golf course/hotel if that’s your sport.

-Getting there: Ideally hire a car or use a tour service.
+Ideally hire a car or use a tour service.
 Vans and Buses run regularly from Bangkok’s Morchit Mai (Chatuchak) bus terminal to Nakhon Nayok town.
 Some services run further to Sarika so check before travelling.

 The Sarika Waterfall is a popular, picturesque 9-tiered fall cascading 200 meters down a forested hillside through a series of pools.